-According to Principle 25 DCGK, the Executive and Supervisory Boards shall prepare an annual remuneration report in accordance with statutory provisions.
-The first such report is being prepared for the 2021 fiscal year in accordance with Art.
-162 of the German Stock Corporation Act (AktG), and has been published to coincide with the publication of the Annual Report 2021.
+According to Principle 26 DCGK, the Executive and Supervisory Boards shall prepare an annual compensation report in accordance with statutory provisions.
+This will be published on the website of Bechtle AG to coincide with the publication of the Annual Report 2022.